demozonex-dev/Hack/Datadesk/readme.md

 ![](./Pictures/Portal2.png)

-6. You should see all the teams resource groups and the rg-hack-datadesk group and the rg-lef-SharedData
+6. You should see all the teams resource groups, the rg-hkt-datadesk group (it's yours) and the rg-SharedData where all the commun data are available

 ![](./Pictures/Portal3.png)

+In the rg-shareddata resource group there is only a storage account where all the attendees could pickup data.
-7. Open It, some resources are already available.
+In the rg-hkt-datadesk, some resources are already available, including Azure OpenAI where you can play with.

+Go to [How to play with Azure Open AI](../Attendees/readme.md#how-to-play-with-azure-open-ai) if you want more details

 ![](./Pictures/Portal4.png)